composable-logs/composable-logs/README.md

 #### Live demo
 - Using Composable Logs one can run a ML training pipeline using only a free Github account.
 This uses:
-   - Github actions: trigger the ML pipeline daily and for each PR.
+   - **Github actions**: trigger the ML pipeline daily and for each PR.
-   - Build artifacts: to store OpenTelemetry logs of past runs.
+   - **Build artifacts**: to store OpenTelemetry logs of past runs.
-   - Github Pages: to host static website for reporting on past runs.
+   - **Github Pages**: to host static website for reporting on past runs.

    The static website is rebuilt after each pipeline run (by extracting relevant data from past OpenTelemetry logs).
 This uses a fork of MLFlow that can be deployed as a static website, https://github.com/composable-logs/mlflow.